 Living with little to no vision challenged me and my wife.
 She administered medicine in between cleaning up my dining-room messes, guiding me from one place to another while I stepped on her heels and protecting me from curbs that jumped in front of me.
 My progress seemed maddeningly slow.
 At my one-week checkup, I couldn't see a "K" that occupied the entire eye-chart video screen.
-I was still getting lost in my home a week later; one day, I knew I was in the kitchen but had no idea where to find the stove or refrigerator.

 We still laugh about the time I kicked over three "wet floor" signs and then walked into a wall when I was determined to use a public men's room on my own.
 The easiest way for me to tell time was to figure out how many episodes of "Pawn Stars" I had listened to.

 Being able to read was a distant memory; the fear of not resuming my 40-year newspaper career ate at me.